 Jace looks really shocked.
 “You?
 That’s not Tim talking?
 I know you fucked a hillbilly, but that good ol’ boy talk don’t cut it in Miami.”

 “Hey, did you hear about them gay boys in North Miami who got busted by the police for doing a sex act at a gay bar.
-The police say they were from the Gables.
+The police say they’re from the Gables.
 Must’ve been some of your friends, gay-bo.”

 “How’d you hear that?”
 Jace asks.